NASA-PDS/lasso-reports/README.md

 ## Prerequisites

-Installing this software requires `git` to be present on the target systme.
+Installing this software requires:
+- `git` to be present on the target system
+- `cloc` for SLOC analysis (install via your system's package manager)
+- A GitHub personal access token (for accessing private repositories)

 ## User Quickstart